Great West Life Assurance Co. Can Sells 456,555 Shares of Kroger Co (NYSE:KR)

 Other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Tobam boosted its position in shares of Kroger by 12.4% in the 2nd quarter.
 Tobam now owns 1,510,294 shares of the company’s stock worth $51,123,000 after purchasing an additional 166,581 shares in the last quarter.
 Sei Investments Co. boosted its position in shares of Kroger by 148.4% in the 2nd quarter.
 Sei Investments Co. now owns 671,092 shares of the company’s stock worth $22,712,000 after purchasing an additional 400,927 shares in the last quarter.
 Level Four Advisory Services LLC boosted its position in shares of Kroger by 104.6% in the 2nd quarter.
 Level Four Advisory Services LLC now owns 23,158 shares of the company’s stock worth $780,000 after purchasing an additional 11,840 shares in the last quarter.
 Accident Compensation Corp boosted its position in shares of Kroger by 18.8% in the 2nd quarter.
 Accident Compensation Corp now owns 343,369 shares of the company’s stock worth $11,623,000 after purchasing an additional 54,432 shares in the last quarter.
 Finally, Cigna Investments Inc. New boosted its position in shares of Kroger by 12.4% in the 2nd quarter.
 Cigna Investments Inc. New now owns 25,221 shares of the company’s stock worth $854,000 after purchasing an additional 2,779 shares in the last quarter.
 81.69% of the stock is currently owned by institutional investors and hedge funds.

 A number of research firms have recently weighed in on KR.
-BMO Capital Markets reissued a “hold” rating and issued a $34.00 price objective on shares of Kroger in a research report on Friday, July 24th.
+Credit Suisse Group began coverage on Kroger in a research report on Thursday, September 3rd.
+They issued a “hold” rating and a $35.00 price objective for the company.
+UBS Group raised their price objective on Kroger from $33.00 to $35.00 and gave the stock a “neutral” rating in a research report on Monday, June 15th.
 JPMorgan Chase & Co. raised their price objective on Kroger from $33.00 to $34.00 and gave the stock a “neutral” rating in a research report on Thursday, May 21st.
-Telsey Advisory Group raised their price objective on Kroger from $41.00 to $43.00 and gave the stock an “outperform” rating in a research report on Tuesday, September 8th.
-Wells Fargo & Company raised their price objective on Kroger from $37.00 to $38.00 and gave the stock an “overweight” rating in a research report on Friday, May 22nd.
-Finally, ValuEngine upgraded Kroger from a “strong sell” rating to a “sell” rating in a research note on Monday, August 3rd.
+Oppenheimer restated a “hold” rating and issued a $34.00 target price on shares of Kroger in a research note on Wednesday, August 5th.
+Finally, Zacks Investment Research lowered Kroger from a “buy” rating to a “hold” rating and set a $37.00 target price for the company. in a research note on Tuesday, August 11th.
 Three analysts have rated the stock with a sell rating, fourteen have assigned a hold rating and eight have given a buy rating to the company.
 The company currently has a consensus rating of “Hold” and an average price target of $34.95.

 Shares of NYSE KR traded down $0.37 during trading on Friday, reaching $34.37.
 21,617,457 shares of the company traded hands, compared to its average volume of 7,056,401.
 The stock has a market cap of $26.74 billion, a P/E ratio of 10.51, a PEG ratio of 2.18 and a beta of 0.31.
 The firm’s fifty day simple moving average is $35.33 and its 200 day simple moving average is $32.93.
 Kroger Co has a 12-month low of $23.71 and a 12-month high of $37.22.
 The company has a current ratio of 0.83, a quick ratio of 0.40 and a debt-to-equity ratio of 1.33.